 - ☆ Fujifilm X-H1 – A great camera, good as a 2nd camera body to match your X-T2/X-T3.
 The ibis is very useful for things like video, using longer primes with slower shutter speed (like the 90mm) or doing long exposure shots without a tripod (ibis + image stabilized lenses can shoot very slow shutter speeds).
 Really like this camera but not my main camera because of it’s bigger size.

 - Fujifilm X-T3 – If you already own a X-T2 the X-T3 is not worth the upgrade in my opinion.
 Auto focus is slightly better but still not at the same level of the newest Sony’s and not something I noticed.
 Image quality is different: I don’t notice the extra megapixels, but I had a harder time editing the photos, especially cityscape photos fell apart in the highlights and shadows.
 Only after installing Capture One I could get the quality I was expected.
 I also think there is something wrong with the colors, it’s like they have been changing slowly since the first 2 generations of x-trans sensors, and the X-T3 is another step away from that.
-The 10 bit video option is too heavy for most peoples computers, even trying to proxy render it gave me so many problems.
-All in all, I didn’t get much out of the X-T3 compared to the X-T2, and still think the X-H1 is king.
+For video the X-T3 is a big step up for the X-T2, but it lacks IBIS so I would rather pick the cheaper X-H1 or the new X-T4.

 - Fujifilm XF 10-24mm f4 R OIS – I’m not much of a wide angle lens guy, but this is a great all around wide angle lens, the only wide angle lens I decided to keep.
 It’s not anything special but it’s very useful.